Convex-Dev/convex.cljc/project/break/README.md

 Builds upon [`:project/clojurify`](../clojurify) which provides utilities for quickly writing Convex Lisp as Clojure data and evaluating such code for different scenarios.
 It also defines a series of useful [test.check](https://github.com/clojure/test.check) generators used extensively in this project.
+However, it is effectively deprecated in favor of [`:project/gen`](../project/gen) which is a more efficient take on generating Convex cells.
+In the future, these tests will be adapted to [`:project/gen`](../project/gen).

 This great combination is showcased in all the [test files](./src/clj/test/convex/test/break) from this project.
 Those tests helped uncovering dozens of issues and bugs in the CVM, contributing to making it particularly strong and robust, and serve as a prime example.